sallamy2580/script-solana-nft/README.md

 ### Manual Exploring

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like most other crytocurrencies Solana relies on a public information ledger mostly holding transactions and digital ownership (at its core this is all Solana is).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like most other crytocurrencies Solana relies on a public information ledger (at its core this is all Solana is).
 It is this public ledger which the scripts below query.
 Websites such as https://https://explorer.solana.com/ offer a great user interface for exploring the blockchain; however, as of writting do not provide in-depth tools for analyzing NFT data.
-This project attempts to mitigate this in an opensource manner.
+The scripts in this repo attempt to mitigate this in an opensource manner.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That being said the Scripts in this repo often output data such as an NFT's mint address.
-Say you wanted to know the wallet address of an individual who owns a specific NFT you have a digital copy of.
-In this case one can use the reverse image search tool, get the mint address, and then go to https://explorer.solana.com/address/MINT_ADDRESS (mint address after /address/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That being said the Scripts in this repo often output data such as an NFT's mint address (think of a mint address as the serial code of an NFT).
+Say you wanted to know the wallet address of an individual who owns a specific NFT you have a digital copy of (the literal png/jpg/gif file off-chain).
+In this case one can use the reverse image search tool, get the mint address, and then go to https://explorer.solana.com/address/MINT_ADDRESS (MINT_ADDRESS replaced by the found mint address).
 It is here where a user can understand more about a given NFT.
 This includes the owning wallet, transaction history, the NFT's metadata, etc.

 ![Shot 2](https://imgur.com/chlyR3H.png)